 Incorporating in Delaware, or relocating a startup to the United States involves a lot of planning and research.
 For its freedom, ease and convenience, and investor-friendly system, it’s no surprise many successful companies have been formed out of Delaware.

 We work with a number of startups and businesses that have relocated overseas, including the United States.
-If you need capital raising advice, setting up a startup for the first time or need legal documents lodged overseas, we can help.
+If you need capital raising advice or setting up a startup for the first time, we can assist.